Fiordland Penguin vs Magellanic Penguin

 Do Fiordland Penguins and Magellanic Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.